 You can see more about these rights at:

 If you wish to exercise any of the rights set out above, please email us at firstname.lastname@example.org

-We try to respond to all legitimate requests within one month, but occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
+We try to respond to all legitimate requests within one month, but occasionally it may take us longer than a month if your request is especially complex or you have made numerous requests.
 In this case, we will notify you.

-If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk), however, we should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.
+If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO, www.ico.org.uk), however, it would be preferable if you would contact us in the first instance if you do have a complaint in order that we can try to address this for you.